 The monitor is the window to the PC’s soul.
-Without the right display, everything you do on your PC will seem lackluster, whether you’re gaming, viewing or editing photos and video or even reading text on your favorite websites.
+Without the right display, everything you do on your system will seem lackluster, whether you’re gaming, viewing or editing photos and video or just reading text on your favorite websites.

-Monitor vendors are well aware of how the PC experience changes with different specs and features and have flooded the market with a bounty of options.
-But which features and specs are most valuable for the ways you use your monitor?
+Hardware vendors understand how the experience changes with different display specs and features and have flooded the market with a bounty of options.
+But which features and specs are most valuable for how you use your monitor?
 Should you get 4K, 1440p, 1080p or just plain HD resolution—and what’s the difference anyway?
 How much do refresh rates and response times matter?
-Do things like flicker-free, low blue light mode, G-Sync and FreeSync really matter?
+Are things like flicker-free, low blue light mode, G-Sync and FreeSync crucial?
 And how should your priorities change if your focus is gaming versus professional applications versus general use?

-- Determine your monitor’s main purpose: gaming, professional, or general use.
-Generally, gamers should prioritize fast refresh rates and low response times, professionals should prioritize color accuracy, while general use users have less specific needs but will often opt for a monitor with a high-contrast VA panel.
+- Determine your monitor’s main purpose: gaming, professional or general use.
+Generally, gamers should prioritize fast refresh rates and low response times, professionals should prioritize color accuracy and general use users have less specific needs but will often opt for a monitor with a high-contrast VA panel.

-- But size matters too.
+- Size matters too.
 Pixel density has a big impact on monitor quality, and our sweet spot is 109 pixels per inch (ppi).
 A larger monitor will have low pixel density if it's a lower resolution.
 For viewing from typical desktop distances, 32 inches is plenty ‘big.'
-It’s not hard to find a 32-inch gaming or general use monitor at 4K resolution for less than $1,000.
+It’s not hard to find a 32-inch gaming or general use monitor at 4K resolution for under $1,000.

-- Panel technologies: for image quality, TN < IPS < VA.
-TN monitors are the fastest but cheapest due to poorer image quality when viewing it from the sides.
+- Panel tech: For image quality, TN < IPS < VA.
+TN monitors are the fastest but cheapest, due to poorer image quality when viewing from a side angle.
 IPS monitors have slightly faster response times and show color better than VA panels, but VA monitors have the best contrast out of all three panel types.
 For more on the difference between panel types, see the dedicated section below.

-- Should I get a curved monitor?
-This depends on preference.
-Curved monitors are supposed to make your experience more immersive with a large field of view, said to be less eye-straining.
+- Consider a curved monitor.
+Curved monitors are supposed to make your experience more immersive with a large field of view and are said to be less eye-straining.
 However, they can be prone to glare when viewing from certain angles (light sources are coming from various angles instead of one).
-Note that effective curved monitors are usually ultra-wide and at least 30 inches, which both point to higher costs.
+Effective curved monitors are usually ultrawide and at least 30 inches, which both point to higher costs.

 If you do buy a curved monitor, understand curvature specs.
 An 1800R curvature has a curved radius of 1800mm and a suggested best max viewing distance of 1.8 meters -- and so on.
-The lower the curvature (as low as 1000R, as of this year), the more curved the display is.
+The lower the curvature (as low as 1000R), the more curved the display is.